Valley National Bancorp Declar - GuruFocus.com

-NEW YORK, May 23, 2023 (GLOBE NEWSWIRE) -- Valley National Bancorp (VLY) (“Valley”), the holding company for Valley National Bank, announced today its regular preferred and common dividends.
+NEW YORK, May 23, 2023 (GLOBE NEWSWIRE) -- Valley National Bancorp (NASDAQ:VLY) (“Valley”), the holding company for Valley National Bank, announced today its regular preferred and common dividends.

 The declared quarterly dividends to shareholders of record on June 15, 2023 are as follows: